 Student Insurance Confirmation Letter - Group (opens in a new window)

 Students should contact the Senior Operations Accountant on 02 4570 1217 or firstname.lastname@example.org if a confirmation of insurance is required and the work experience, practicum etc. is a mandatory component of the course or unit.

 Please complete the Travel Insurance Claim Form (PDF, 328.41 KB) (opens in a new window).
-The Travel Claims - what to submit (PDF, 61.05 KB) (opens in a new window) may help you decide what documents need to be including depending on the type of claim.
+The Travel Claims - what to submit (PDF, 61.05 KB) (opens in a new window) may help you decide what documents need to be included depending on the type of claim.

 - Claims should be supported by all documents, medical certificates, police reports etc

 - Claim enquiries and completed claim forms together with all documentation are to be directed to the Senior Operations Accountant on 02 45707 1217 or email@example.com.
-Do not forward claims direct to the insurer as this will delay the claim being processed.
+Do not forward claims directly to the insurer as this will delay the claim being processed.

 For more information or enquiries regarding this insurance, please contact Leah Dincog, Senior Operations Accountant on 02 4570 1217 or firstname.lastname@example.org